aaronbloomfield/pdr/tutorials/05-make/index.md

 clang++ -MM *.cpp
 ```

-The '-MM' switch tells clang++ to look through each of the files that end in .cpp, and generate Makefile-style prerequisites.
+The '-MM' flag tells clang++ to look through each of the files that end in .cpp, and generate Makefile-style prerequisites.
 The output would be the following:

 ```
 cheese.o: cheese.cpp cheese.h